Generic Name: timolol (TIM-oh-lol)

 Treating increased pressure in the eye (ocular hypertension) and open-angle glaucoma.
 It may also be used for other conditions as determined by your doctor.

 Istalol drops is a beta-blocker.
-It works by decreasing fluid production and pressure inside the eye.
+It works to decrease fluid production and pressure inside the eye.

 Do NOT use Istalol drops if: